sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 ### intfsmgrd changes

-According to proposal 1 ip address event and vrf binding event need to be handled seperately.And two event has sequency dependency.
+Ip address event and vrf binding event need to be handled seperately.
+These two events has sequency dependency.

 - Listening to interface binding to specific VRF configuration in config_db.
   - bind to vrf event:
     - bind kernel device to master vrf
     - add interface entry with vrf attribute to app-intf-table.
-    - set vrf-binding flag on statedb
+    - set intf-bind-vrf flag on statedb
   - unbind from vrf event:
     - wait until all ip addresses associated with the interface is removed.
 Ip address infomation can be retrieved from kernel.
     - bind kernel device to global vrf
     - del interface entry with vrf attribute from app-intf-table
     - unset vrf-binding flag on statedb
 - Listening to interface ip address configuration in config_db.
-  - add ip address event: wait until vrf-binding flag is set, set ip address on kernel device and add {interface_name:ip address} entry to app-intf-prefix-table
+  - add ip address event: wait until intf-bind-vrf flag is set, set ip address on kernel device and add {interface_name:ip address} entry to app-intf-prefix-table
   - del ip address event:
     - unset ip address on kernel device
     - del {interface_name:ip address} entry from app-intf-prefix-table.

-Note: Since vrf-binding event is triggered by cfg-intf-table, cfg-intf-table is necessary even user doesn't use VRF feature.
-It breaks compatible with old config_db.json.

-With the second proposal ip address event is arrived with vrf information.
-It eliminates sequency dependency between ip address event and vrf binding event.

-- Listening to interface binding event in config_db.
-It is almost same as proposal 1 except no need to set vrf-binding flag
-- listening to interface ip address configuration in config_db.
-  - add ip address event:
-    - if vrf_name is not global vrf, bind kernel device to master vrf
-    - set ip address on kernel device
-    - add {interface_name:vrf:ip address} entry to app-intf-vrf-prefix-table.
-  - del ip address:
-    - unset ip address on kernel device
-    - del {interface_name:vrf:ip address} entry from app-intf-vrf-prefix-table.

 An ideal approach is to handle the two events similar to what Linux kernel is doing. e.g. if the IP address is configured in an interface first, it will be accepted.
 Later on when the interface is enslaved to a VRF, the IP address from the master FIB will be removed, and reprogrammed to the VRF table.
 But this approach is very complicated to support. e.g. it may have IP address conflict in the destination VRF, and the current SONiC infrastructure cannot detect and protect it.
 So this approach is not supported in this VRF release.

+### nbrmgrd changes

+- Listening to neighhor configuration on configdb, add neighbor entry to kernel only after the corresponding intf-bind-vrf event is processed.
+In the current implementation neighbor may be added to kernel before intf-bind-vrf event.
+After intf-bind-vrf event kernel will flush all neighbors associated with this interface, the neighbor configuration get lost.

 ### fpmsyncd changes